 The Old Fashioned Farmers Day event is held every Labor Day weekend at the Farm Heritage Theme Park.

-What's something exciting your business In 1975, the Silk Hope Ruritan Club endeavored to seek new forms of gaining revenue.
+The year was 1975, when the Silk Hope Ruritan Club endeavored to seek new forms of gaining revenue.
 William L. Cockman and one other member went to visit Jack “Jackie” M. Johnson to investigate the possibility of a show with old equipment on exhibit in Silk Hope.
 Jackie was the owner of a steam engine and was presently on the Board of Directors for The Old Time Historical Association in Climax, NC where antique machinery was on exhibit.
 The three thought it could work, and together they brainstormed with the Ruritan Club for the idea of a show of “antique farm machinery, old cars and equipment.”
 They wanted to bring history of the community and rural America to the area so all ages and backgrounds could either reminisce or learn for the first time what agriculture at the turn of the 20th century had been all about.

 The first year “ignited” many hearts to the potential of what Old Fashioned Farmers Day could be.
 Even though the show only made $300 with donations taken of usually fifty cents to $1, the Ruritan Club sought to have greater success the following year.